jaredly/j2/Roadmap.md

+# Make ExprTests
+or probably just tests

+- [ ] make the tests, make them work
+- [ ] toplevel let! gotta have it folks, for the tests
+- [ ] if/else comes next
+- [ ] then recursive functions pls

 # Up nExtt

+- [ ] hm for `unit` value, maybe have a global variable `unit` or something? so that you can do cheap comparisons? idk can just do a .length

 - [x] (a) => a + 2
 	- so we're looking at a given option, so we don't want to just constrain